 The current Sprint stories are integrated within the development environment.
 As developer, you can mark the stories as running or done and attach them to each code check-in in the Modeler.
 Underneath the planning section, you can review the current Sprint Status, Burndown Charts and Release Plans.

-Think of the Mendix platform as an all-in-one package for agile sprint planning.
+Think of the Mendix platform as the full package for agile sprint planning.
 Everything within the Developer Portal – such as story management, code check-ins, deployment and DevOps tools, and so on – is designed to help you work as efficiently as possible.
 Our goal is to remove impediments and ensure that you are rapidly developing apps and communicating effectively across the whole team.
-In this post, I have highlighted some the most important components of the agile process within the platform.
+In this post, I have highlighted some of the most important components of the agile process within the platform.